Ernst urges Supreme Court take up E15 case @EthanolMagazine

 The Department of Justice filed its response on Dec.
 8, calling on the court to deny the writ of certiorari.
 The government argued that overturning the D.C.
 Circuit Court’s ruling would have limited legal and practical consequences and pointed to alternative avenues that can be pursued in order to increased the use of E15, including a the ability of states to petition the EPA through a separate provision of the Clean Air Act to allow year-round sales of E15 in affected areas and the potential for a congressional fix to the issue.

-The Supreme Court is scheduled to consider review of the Tenth Circuit Court’s decision during its Jan.
+The Supreme Court is scheduled to consider review of the D.C.
+Circuit Court of Appeals' decision during its Jan.
 7 conference.